legalize-dev/legalize-nl/nl/BWBV0006309.md

 As Supervisory Authority for the General Secretariat, the Eastern Republic of Uruguay shall be responsible for:

-- a). making appropriate comments to the Chairman of the Council on any and all aspects of its operations;

-- b). conducting post-audits of all General Secretariat contracts, spending, transactions, payments, accounting entries, etc., and reporting the results to the Chairman of the Council;
+- a). conducting post-audits of all General Secretariat contracts, spending, transactions, payments, accounting entries, etc., and reporting the results to the Council;

-- c). deciding at first instance on complaints by General Secretariat staff against decisions by the General Secretariat;
+- b). deciding at first instance on complaints by General Secretariat staff against decisions by the General Secretariat;

-- d). taking all other action necessary to discharge its supervisory functions.
+- c). making appropriate comments to the Council as necessary to fulfil its task as Supervisory Authority.

 ### CHAPTER V. AMENDMENT OF UNION ACTS, RESOLUTIONS AND RECOMMENDATIONS